jcraane/kotlin-class-to-jsonschema/features/refactorings.md

 - Extract an EnumClassGenerator for enum-specific generation
 - Main class focuses only on the primary data class generation

+Take modification of unit tests into account if applicable.

 3. Eliminate Code Duplication in DataClassGenerator

 Multiple methods contain similar property handling logic: